UPDATED on January 27, 2021

 Hulu + Live TV has a free 7-day trial.
 Even if you already subscribe to Hulu on demand, you can get the free trial for live TV.

 Sling TV is your cheapest option for an ESPN live stream.
 The Sling Orange plan gets you 34 networks including ESPN, ESPN2, ESPN3 and entertainment networks like A&E and TBS.
-That costs $30 per month.
-You pay another $5 per month if you want 50 hours of Cloud DVR.
+That costs $35 per month.
+Subscribers get 50 hours of Cloud DVR.
 Sling TV works on just about any streaming device: Roku, Firestick, Apple TV and your PC.

 Sling TV has a 3-day free trial.
 There are no hidden fees or contracts if you decide to keep the service.
 You can even use your subscription to log in to the ESPN app on any device.
 Sling TV will also give you a free streaming device if you pay for a brief subscription.